liuyudut/MUC/README.md

 - Run ```tinyimagenet_MUC_LwF.py``` to train the MUC-LwF method.

 ## Notes
+- Some codes are based on the codebase of the [repository](https://github.com/hshustc/CVPR19_Incremental_Learning).

-More instructions will be provided later.
+- More instructions will be provided later.

 # Citation
 Please cite the following paper if it is helpful for your research: